Canon EF 28-105mm f/3.5-4.5 USM - Review / Test Report - Analysis

-The lens shows slight barrel distortions at 28mm changing to slight pincushion distortions at the long end.
+The lens shows slight barrel distortion at 28mm changing to slight pincushion distortion at the long end.

-At around 40mm the level of distortions is negligible.
+At around 40mm the level of distortion is negligible.

 The chart above has a real-world size of about 120x80cm or 40x the focal length.

 Expect more distortions towards closer focus distances.